 Working with tiny brushes, watercolours, and unsurprisingly a magnifying glass, Holzenburg works on his paintings every day for a few hours.
 He cites medieval illuminations as the inspiration behind his art, and has recently completed the first year of his 'a picture for a day' challenge.

 Click through to see more of Holzenburg's amazing artwork.
+For more tiny art, see these awesome nail art designs.

 These feathers provide a great sense of scale for this tiny owl painting.
 Animals are a common theme in Holzenburg's work because he finds them an endless source of fascination.